swrlab/ard-eventhub/docs/QUICKSTART.md

 ## Publishers

-If you are a radio station that wants to start publishing events to ARD-Eventhub, follow these easy steps:
+If you are a radio station that wants to start publishing events to ARD Eventhub, follow these easy steps:

 - Set up your account and understand the authentication process
 - Use the POST `/events/{eventName}` endpoint to add your events